Get urgent medical help

 The Royal Flying Doctor Service

-The Royal Flying Doctor Service may be able to help if you live very far from a hospital emergency department and need urgent medical attention.
+The Royal Flying Doctor Service may help if you live far from a hospital emergency department and need urgent medical attention.
 Find the emergency contact information for the Royal Flying Doctor Services in your location on the Royal Flying Doctor Service website.

 There are resources available to help you and your family be prepared for a medical emergency.
 These links will take you away from myGov.